megomars/RStatisticsInTheBatcave/README.md

 ```

 ### List commands
 A list in R allows you to gather a variety of objects under one name (that is, the name of the list) in an ordered way.
 These objects can be matrices, vectors, data frames, even other lists, etc. It is not even required that these objects are related to each other in any way.
+Another basic structure in R is a list.
+Think of lists as how JSON files are structured.
 ```R
 my_list <- list(my_vector,my_matrix,my_df) # these three components can be vectors, matrices or data frames. my_list <- list(name1 = your_comp1, name2 = your_comp2) # you can give each list a name